Supervision & Tutoring

 I provide individual and group supervision to counsellors and psychotherapists in training, newly qualified or with many years of experience.
 I also work with managers, coordinators and practitioners who want to reflect on their work away from their organizations.

 My approach to supervision depends on your needs and preferred learning styles.
 Generally, however, I use integrative models of supervision, including Hawkins and Shohet, Inskipp and Proctor, and Clarkson, as well as more transpersonal perspectives.

 As an experienced tutor and lecturer, I can provide substantial theoretical as well as practical knowledge and experience.
 I worked at Bristol University for 16 years as a lecturer and supervisor on the MSc in Counselling and also at the Psychosynthesis Trust in London on the MA in Psychosynthesis Psychotherapy.
-Currently, I work as a tutor for Bath Centre for Counselling and Psychotherapy (BCPC) on the Diploma in Counselling and for Metanoia in London on the MSc in Creative Writing for Therapeutic Purposes.
+I have recently completed work as a tutor for Bath Centre for Counselling and Psychotherapy (BCPC) on the Diploma in Counselling and for Metanoia in London on the MSc in Creative Writing for Therapeutic Purposes.